m-popovic/QRev-annotations/README.md

 When the highlighting errors was finished, one evaluator analysed the annotations and identified types and causes of marked issues.

+The evaluation had been performed in three rounds, therefore there are three folders:

+-- "first-round":  first preliminary round covering a short text (8 reviews) translated by Amazon and Google

+-- "second-round": covering the remaining source text (142 reviews) translated by Amazon, Bing and Google

+-- "third round":  covering a part of the source text (87 reviews) translated by the two in-house systems

+The names of the files in each of these three folders are in the following format:

+ROUND_SOURCE-TARGET_MT-SYSTEM_CRITERION-issue-types_EVALUATOR.txt

 The format of the annotations is:

 word|issue-type|highlight